vbnikol/dataset-project/README.md

      ![pricebybrand](https://user-images.githubusercontent.com/91593800/145128550-93e2236d-e1cd-436f-a2a2-ba390f107c51.PNG)

-     I also made a chart showing the brands and prices for AWD vehicles.
+     I also made a chart showing the brands and prices for AWD vehicles regardless of range.